 5.3.
 The values of the lifetime counters may be reset only for those vehicles for which the memory type of the engine control unit is unable to preserve data when not powered by electricity.
 For those vehicles the values may be reset simultaneously only in the case the battery is disconnected from the vehicle.
 The obligation to preserve the values of the lifetime counters shall in this case apply for new type approvals at the latest from 1 January 2022 and for new vehicles from 1 January 2023.

 5.4.
 In the case of malfunctioning affecting the values of the lifetime counters, or replacement of the engine control unit, the counters may be reset simultaneously to ensure that the values remain fully synchronised.

+5.5.
+This paragraph is only applicable Level 1B

+In cases where the lifetime values are no longer preserved, the fact that they are no longer preserved shall be recorded in the ECU and the record concerned shall not be deleted easily.

 Annex A1 - Appendix 1